Clean Architecture: Building Software That Survives Change

 If youâre tired of fighting tangled dependencies and fragile frameworks, itâs time to rediscover the joy of clarity.

-đ§š About the Diagram
+đźď¸ About the Diagram

+This articleâs diagram introduces a new visual concept â the Cross-Cutting Concerns Wedge â that projects from the core outward, cutting across all layers.
 It shows how utilities like logging, configuration, and validation touch every layer but depend on none â completing the story Clean Architecture has always wanted to tell.

 đ References & Further Reading